 - If local (within @50 miles), schedule a meet-n-greet after your application has been processed.
 If you have another dog, bring it.
 A home inspection and interview will be done after a successful meet-n-greet.

-- If not local, adopter needs to contact a reputable rescue in THEIR area and request that rescue pull the dog from us after performing a home inspection and investigation of their own.
-You will then adopt the dog from them.
+- If not local, adopter needs to contact a reputable rescue in THEIR area and request that rescue pull the dog from us after performing a home inspection and background investigation.
+You will then adopt the dog from them according to their policies.

 - Local adoption fee is $200.00 This includes spay surgery, vaccination against Parvovirus, Distemper, Adednovirus, Rabies, and Bordatella and a thorough de-worming.
 This dog has been microchipped and will be registered in the adopters name.
 Any health issues we found were addressed and are described below.